henrybuilt/react-sticky-table/README.md

 ## Features

-- Optional fixed column & header
+- Optional fixed columns & header
 - Responsive table dimensions (wrap it in any size container and it will fill that container)
 - Dynamic row height & column width (no need to specify width and height in pixels)
 - Rows and columns resize as content resizes